joshu-git/JoshuaArgent/README.md

 * calculate progression (XP, levels, rankings)
 * present data through dashboards and social features

-I’m focused on **full stack development, system design, and building products that people actively use**.
+My focus is on **full stack development, system design, and building products that people actively use**.

 ---